Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 They share the same panel, but certain features are deactivated for Premiere

-This plugin changes permanently changes the file meta data and can break XMP data, if the script goes wrong.
+This plugin changes permanently changes the file meta data.

+#### Additional Features

+- Export timecode stored in metadata to csv
+- Revert changed timecodes to previous values
+- Fix broken timecodes (fixes a problem that happens when timecodes are added in Premiere Pro)

 ## Installation